 HFCS is not necessary for a healthful diet.
 In fact, avoiding it may help a person maintain a healthful weight.

-HFCS is a very sweet derivative of corn starch.
+HFCS is a

 Starch consists of chains of glucose, which is a sugar.
 Breaking corn starch down into individual glucose molecules forms corn syrup.